When CRM Customization Costs More Than Building Your Own

 - Customization debt accumulates silently.
 Each modification looks small.
 The aggregate looks like a second development team.

 - Platform updates break custom code.
-Every vendor update is a risk event for businesses running significant customization on top of a SaaS CRM.
+Every vendor release is a risk event for businesses running significant customization on top of a SaaS CRM.

 - Developer dependency is a business risk.
-Custom Salesforce instances require an average of 1,200 developer hours annually for maintenance, according to industry analysis.
+Custom Salesforce instances require an average of 1,200 developer hours annually for maintenance alone.

 - The break point is identifiable.
-When annual customization costs approach or exceed the cost of a custom build amortized over three years, the economics favor building.
+When annual customization costs approach the amortized cost of a custom build over three years, building is the better economic decision.

 How Businesses End Up Over-Customized

 No business sets out to build a tangled web of custom CRM logic.
-It happens incrementally.
+It happens incrementally, and it almost always starts with a justified request.

-The first customization is always justified.
+The first customization is always reasonable.
 A field the platform does not support.
 A workflow that does not match the standard model.
 A report the built-in analytics cannot produce.
-A developer writes the fix, it works, and the business moves on.
+A developer writes the fix in a few hours, it works, and the business moves on.

 The second customization adds to the first.
 The third depends on the second.
-By the time the pattern is visible, the CRM has become something the original vendor would not recognize.
+By the time anyone recognizes the pattern, the CRM has become something the original vendor would not recognize as their platform.

-Custom Salesforce instances, as one benchmark, require an average of 1,200 developer hours annually for maintenance alone.
-At US market rates, that is $116,000 or more per year just to keep the modifications working.
-That number does not include new development, feature additions, or the cost of customizations that break on a platform update and require emergency fixes.
+Custom Salesforce instances require an average of 1,200 developer hours annually for maintenance alone.
+At US developer market rates of $100 to $150 per hour, that is $120,000 to $180,000 per year just to keep existing modifications working.
+That figure does not include new development, feature additions, or emergency fixes when a platform update breaks something unexpectedly.

-The invoiced cost of CRM customization understates the real cost in two important ways.
+The invoiced cost of CRM customization understates the real cost in two important ways that rarely appear in financial reviews.

 Platform Update Risk

 A vendor-managed platform updates on the vendor's schedule.
-When Salesforce pushes a release, any custom Apex code layered on top of that platform may break.
-Testing, fixing, and redeploying custom code after platform updates is an ongoing cost that most teams budget poorly.
+When Salesforce or HubSpot pushes a release, any custom code layered on top may break.
+Testing, fixing, and redeploying custom logic after platform updates is a recurring cost that most teams budget poorly, because it is unpredictable in timing and scope.

-Custom HubSpot implementations see roughly 1.8 times higher maintenance hours compared to standard configurations, according to the same industry analysis.
-The more customized the instance, the higher the maintenance burden relative to a standard deployment.
+Industry research found that custom HubSpot implementations see 1.8 times higher maintenance hours compared to standard configurations.
+Custom Salesforce organizations require significantly more developer time than standard deployments.
+The more customized the instance, the higher the maintenance burden becomes relative to a clean standard deployment.

 Comprehension Debt